jonnypeace/rygex/README.md

 - [ ] Refactor into stable 1.0 branch
 - [ ] Add more benchmarks and CI tests
 - [ ] Docker container for easy deployment
+- [ ] Recursive Search through directories, with excludes
+- [ ] Improve Match, compile, search and Iterables (not just lists) using rust

 ---